Next App update dropping soon!

 Fans are more than that.
 They are competitors.
 Rivals.
 Storytellers.

-That’s the lesson.
-Nobody in that locker room is managing fantasy rosters of our league.
-Nobody is betting the over/under on our Tuesday night game.
-Yet everybody cared, in their own way, about streaks, rivalries, and legacy.
-That shared energy is what drives sports.
+That’s the beauty of it.
+Same game, same ice, but everyone finds their own way to make it matter.
+Nobody in those locker rooms is managing fantasy rosters.
+Nobody is betting the over/under on a Wednesday night beer-league game.
+Yet everybody cares, in their own way, about streaks, rivalries, and legacy.
+That shared energy!
+That mix of fun and fire is what keeps us coming back.
 That’s the camaraderie.

 This isn’t about taking away from betting or fantasy.
 It’s about adding something new.
 Something built for fans.
 Built on gameplay, on rivalries, on legacy.
 The third pillar transforms fandom into action.
 Safe.
 Social.
 Rewarding.